 If using public healthcare, expats will have to select a general practitioner to oversee all their non-emergency medical needs.
 Patients that wish to see a specialist must first get a referral from their GP.

 Private healthcare in Denmark

 Because of the high standard of public healthcare, there are only a small number of private healthcare facilities in Denmark.
 That said, their popularity has increased in recent years and the number is growing.
 This growth is mostly down to an increasing number of employers offering their employees private health insurance, which enables use of private healthcare facilities and bypasses the waiting periods often associated with public healthcare systems.
 Expats should enquire with their Danish employer about their health insurance policy.

 Health insurance in Denmark

-EU expats in Denmark for more than six months, or non-EU expats in Denmark for more than three months, are entitled to apply for a public health insurance card, known as a yellow card.
+Anyone working in Denmark is entitled to apply for a public health insurance card, known as a yellow card.
 To do so, expats will need a CPR number, which is obtained by registering at one's local International Citizen Service centre.
 The CPR number and yellow card can be applied for concurrently.